All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does semaglutide cause depression?

-Current evidence does not show that semaglutide directly causes depression.
+Current evidence doesn't show that semaglutide directly causes depression.
 The FDA reviewed reports and found no causal link.
-However, some individuals may experience mood changes related to dietary shifts, lifestyle adjustments, or pre-existing conditions.
+But some individuals may experience mood changes related to dietary shifts, lifestyle adjustments, or pre-existing conditions.
 Monitoring your mental health during treatment is always recommended.

 Can GLP-1 medications affect anxiety levels?